CastoCustomCreations/CastoCustomCreations/README.md

 ### Hello![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) My name is Jen Casto
-Experienced software engineer with a background of building scalable Front-end and Back-end systems for Desktop, Web, and Mobile.
+I am a experienced software engineer with a background of building scalable Front-end and Back-end systems for Desktop, Web, and Mobile.
 ### All Icons Lead to Documentation